 If You Find an Injured Cat

-Get the cat to the vets for any injuries.
-Make sure you tell the vet you found the cat and it is not yours, but you are prepared to pay the costs.
+Get the cat to the vet for any injuries.
+Make sure you tell the vet you found the cat and that it is not yours, but you are prepared to pay the costs.

 Check to see if the animal is microchipped while at the vet.

 How to Treat Worms or Diarrhoea

 Symptoms of worms: Underweight, eating lots but not gaining weight.